jermafenser/doom64-dc/README.md

 Valid Dreamcast buttons are one of: `DPAD_RIGHT`, `DPAD_LEFT`, `DPAD_UP`, `DPAD_DOWN`, `BUTTON_A`, `BUTTON_B`, `BUTTON_X`, `BUTTON_Y`, `TRIGGER_L`, `TRIGGER_R`.

-If no `controls` file is provided, the game defaults to the original hard-coded button mapping.
-Here is a working example of a `controls` file for reference (it also happens to be the default control mapping):
+If no `controls.ini` file is provided, the game defaults to the original hard-coded button mapping.
+Here is a working example of a `controls.ini` file for reference (it also happens to be the default control mapping):

     RIGHT,1,DPAD_RIGHT
     LEFT,1,DPAD_LEFT